 If your thermostat is displaying the wrong temperature, how can you determine the real current temperature?
 Here are some methods:

-Look to Logan AC & Heat Services for Your HVAC Needs
+Look to Logan Services A/C, Heat & Plumbing for Your HVAC Needs

-If you suspect your thermostat is giving incorrect readings, the HVAC professionals at Logan AC & Heat Services can help identify and resolve the problem.
+If you suspect your thermostat is giving incorrect readings, the HVAC professionals at Logan Services A/C, Heat & Plumbing can help identify and resolve the problem.
 Our expert technicians have extensive experience with all major thermostat brands and issues.

 We’ll begin with thorough diagnostic testing to pinpoint if your thermostat is malfunctioning or if external factors are causing the inaccurate readings.
 If the thermostat has a problem, we can offer diagnosis and repair or even replace it with a new state-of-the-art smart thermostat programmed for your home’s needs.
 For external factors impacting the reading, we’ll advise the best solution – adjusting the placement, updating home wiring, or modifying the HVAC system.